NBISweden/data-submission-documentation/ENA/BGE-Pinna-rudis/README.md

 ### Collect metadata
 * After some struggle biosample [SAMEA112748815](https://www.ebi.ac.uk/biosamples/samples/SAMEA112748815) was identified as origin.
+    * I received the sample label `ERGA_JdC_1421_001` from NGI.
+However, none of the 14 biosamples for this species has this value as specimen id, rather `ERGA_JdC_1421_002`.
+    * In contact with NGI, it turns out that the samples recieved were mislabelled.
+    * All 14 biosamples have the same specimen id as well as ToLID, 13 of them are same as or derived from SAMEA112748815, and I got an okay from NGI to use this one for HiFi.
+    * I've decided to use this sample also for the other data types.

 ### Register sequencing study
 * BGE projects should follow a certain standard when it comes to naming, which was followed in this study: